-(1) The number of shares reported in this column represent RSUs or PRSUs granted under our 2020 Incentive Plan or 2022 Plan, which awards are described in more detail in the Compensation Discussion & Analysis.
+(1) The number of shares reported in this column represent RSUs granted under our 2022 Equity Incentive Plan, pursuant to Mr. Sharma's employment agreement and which is described in more detail in the Compensation Discussion & Analysis.

-(2) The dollar amounts reported in this column reflect the aggregate grant date fair value, excluding the effect of estimated forfeitures, of the awards granted in the most recently completed fiscal year pursuant to our 2020 Incentive Plan or 2022 Plan, determined in accordance with financial accounting rules (FASB ASC Topic 718) rather than an amount paid to or realized by the executive officer.
-For a discussion of valuation assumptions for these awards, see Note 10 to our Notes to Financial Statements included in our annual report on Form 10-K for the most recently completed fiscal year.
-As described in Note 10, the grant date fair value of the 300,000 RSUs to Mr. Sharma is based on the closing price of our common stock on May 6, 2021, the date of grant of the full equity award for accounting purposes.
+(2) The dollar amounts reported in this column reflect the aggregate grant date fair value, excluding the effect of estimated forfeitures, of the awards granted in the most recently completed fiscal year pursuant to our 2022 Equity Incentive Plan, determined in accordance with financial accounting rules (FASB ASC Topic 718) rather than an amount paid to or realized by the executive officer.
+For a discussion of valuation assumptions for these awards, see Note 11 to our Notes to Financial Statements included in our annual report on Form 10-K for the most recently completed fiscal year.
+As described in Note 11, the grant date fair value of the 300,000 RSUs to Mr. Sharma is based on the closing price of our common stock on May 6, 2021, the date of grant of the full equity award for accounting purposes.